mikesilb/phase-0-tracks/version-control/git-definitions.md

 * A branch is a break from the original code base.
 You would use one when you need to edit a file from the original code base without affecting the code base.
 An example of this would be implementing or modifying a feature.
 * A commit is when modified changes that a user has been working on are integrated into the original code base.
 A good commit message should specify what changes were made with enough detail that a person overviewing your commit message would know at a glance what was changed.
 * A merge conflict is when there is an attempt to merge a current change, but there has been a change to the master branch that has made this merge impossible.

+* This bullet is for Release 2: Tag your Teacher